bugzilla/bugzilla/docs/en/rst/installation.rst

 MySQL
 -----

-.. caution:: MySQL's default configuration is insecure.
+.. warning:: MySQL's default configuration is insecure.
    We highly recommend to run :file:`mysql_secure_installation` on Linux or the MySQL installer on Windows, and follow the instructions.
    Important points to note are: